-- Cumulative air and noise construction phase impacts; - Landscape and visual (including cumulative impacts); - Archaeology and cultural heritage; and - Electromagnetic field (EMF) impacts and electrocution/fire risk.
+- Cumulative air and noise construction phase impacts, when the construction activities are located close to one another during interconnection works;; - Landscape and visual (including cumulative impacts); - Archaeology and cultural heritage; and - Electromagnetic Field (EMF) impacts and electrocution/fire risk.

 These impacts are discussed in the relevant chapters of this Report.